michami/MBR/README.md

 Examples of using the oracle die can be found after the full rules.
 Example battles can be found after that.

-# Races of S&S
+# Races of Ember

-There are four primary races of S&S. Each has a magic that's native to that race.
+There are four primary races of Ember.
+Each has a magic that's native to that race.
 There are plenty of other races, but these are the 4 represented on the Oracle Die.

 Each race can use weak versions of their racial magic without a background, but a background is required to become better at that magic, or to learn magic from another race.
 For example, a dwarf could light a candle with fire magic, but not cast a fireball.
 Each race would have natural resistance to their natural magic as well.
 For example, a dwarf would get a **+1** to **DEX** when defending against a fireball attack, and can pickup hot metal without protection.